Baroque Artists' Portraits - The Phoebus Foundation

 Johannes Wierix, Portrait of Frans Floris, 1572

-Anthony Van Dyck and Jacob Neefs, Title Page with Self-Portrait of Anthony Van Dyck, 1645-46
+Anthony Van Dyck en Jacob Neefs, Title Page with Self-Portrait of Anthony Van Dyck, 1645-46

 Erasmus Quellinus II, Portrait of Jan Philips Van Thielen, c.1659-60